dpatelcs33/Python-File-Server/README.md

 Usage:

-1. Activate virtualenv: /env/bin/activate
+1. Setup a fresh virtualenv using python 3.8

+2. Activate environment

+3. Use the provided requirements.txt --> `pip install -r requirements.txt` to get the needed dependencies

-2. Run
+4. Run
 `python threaded_server.py <port>` for multi-threaded file reads
 or
 `python async_server.py <port>` for asynchronous network i/o only